Programs/Upper Secondary/Combined Bio + Chem

 Combined Bio + Chem Tuition.

-Combined Bio + Chem (sat at O-Level / N-Level) — precise Biology vocabulary, structured Chemistry calculation, both halves taught with the same answer-first mindset.
+Combined Bio + Chem (sat at G3 or G2) — precise Biology vocabulary, structured Chemistry calculation, both halves taught with the same focus on structured answers.

 Class sizeMax 10